Some of this information was gathered during a hosted press trip. All opinions remain my own.

-But what if you can’t get to Europe to take in the fabulous markets in Berlin, Amsterdam, Vienna, or London, there are authentic and charming markets all across the United States that offer German, Dutch, and Austrian influences.
+But even if you can’t get to Europe to take in the fabulous markets in Berlin, Amsterdam, Vienna, or London, there are authentic and charming markets all across the United States that offer German, Dutch, and Austrian influences.

 From suburban Indiana to small-town Michigan to America’s megacities of New York, Chicago, and Philadelphia, Christmas markets are flourishing.

-Here are 10 fabulous U.S. Christmas markets to get you into the holiday spirit -- from the obscure to the celebrated.
+Here are nine fabulous U.S. Christmas markets to get you into the holiday spirit — from the obscure to the celebrated.

 If not for the occasional sign in English, you would swear you were in Germany as you take in the slowly rotating blades of a 33-foot-high German-made wood Gluhwein Pyramid, sip warm elderberry wine, and browse stands featuring beer steins and cuckoo clocks.